Preventing Rank Collapse in Federated Low-Rank Adaptation with Client Heterogeneity: Conclusion

 \textbf{Homogeneous FedLoRA.} To reduce the communication cost of federated fine-tuning for FMs, \texttt{FedIT}~\cite{zhang2024fedit} integrates LoRA into local training.
 Building on this framework, \texttt{RoLoRA}~\cite{chen2025rolora} improves convergence via alternating optimization, while \texttt{FedSA-LoRA}~\cite{guo2025fedsalora} decouples global and personalized LoRA components.
 To address data heterogeneity, \texttt{SLoRA}~\cite{babakniya2023slora} adopts a two-stage initialization strategy, and \texttt{FRLoRA}~\cite{yan2025frlora} increases effective update rank through residual-based updates.
 To mitigate aggregation bias, \texttt{FFA-LoRA}~\cite{sun2024ffalora} updates only the LoRA $B$ matrix, and \texttt{FedEx-LoRA}~\cite{singhal2025fedexlora} applies local bias correction.
 However, these methods are limited to homogeneous FedLoRA settings.

 \textbf{Heterogeneous FedLoRA.} In practical FL scenarios, client heterogeneity motivates heterogeneous FedLoRA ranks across clients.
-Zero-padding-based \texttt{HetLoRA}~\cite{cho2024hetlora} enables aggregation across heterogeneous ranks, but introduces aggregation bias.
-To address this issue, \texttt{FLoRA}~\cite{wang2024flora} proposes a stacking-based aggregation scheme to achieve unbiased aggregation, at the cost of additional communication overhead and cold-start LoRA initialization. \texttt{FlexLoRA}~\cite{bai2024flexlora} eliminates this communication overhead by aggregating reconstructed full-size parameters and reassigning rank-specific LoRA updates via SVD.
-However, our theoretical analysis uncovers that rank collapse is a universal phenomenon in heterogeneous FedLoRA, leading to suboptimal performance and high sensitivity to the shared rank.
-In contrast, the proposed \texttt{raFLoRA} prevents rank collapse through rank-partitioned aggregation, while achieving unbiased aggregation and preserving communication efficiency.
+Zero-padding-based \texttt{HetLoRA}~\cite{cho2024hetlora} and replication-based padding~\cite{byun2025replication} enable aggregation across heterogeneous ranks, but introduces aggregation bias.
+To address this issue, \texttt{FLoRA}~\cite{wang2024flora} proposes a stacking-based aggregation scheme to achieve aggregation bias-free, at the cost of additional communication overhead and cold-start LoRA initialization. \texttt{FlexLoRA}~\cite{bai2024flexlora} eliminates this communication overhead by aggregating reconstructed full-size parameters and reassigning rank-specific LoRA updates via SVD.
+However, our theoretical analysis reveals that \texttt{FlexLoRA} suffers from rank collapse, leading to suboptimal performance and high sensitivity to the shared rank.
+In contrast, the proposed \texttt{raFLoRA} prevents rank collapse through rank-partitioned aggregation, thereby improving performance and enhancing robustness in FedLoRA with client heterogeneity.